Waste management strategy

 Our waste management strategy sets out a clear policy and actions to help guide future waste management decisions in County Durham.

-In County Durham, we manage, on average, over 240,000 tonnes of household waste each year and we reuse, recycle and compost around 40% of this.
+In County Durham we manage, on average, over 240,000 tonnes of household waste each year and we reuse, recycle and compost over 40% of this.

 An addendum to the original strategy was produced in March 2010 which updates the original strategy and identifies key challenges for the future.
-It is included in the document above.
-For more information, or a copy of the original strategy please contact us.
+It is included in our contact us..
+For more information, or a copy of the original strategy please

 A report to our Cabinet in October 2014 (item 10 on the agenda) demonstrates progress towards the strategy's objectives and commitments.
 It provides a full appraisal of the current waste management service delivery and performance including: